planetmint/planetmint-driver-python/docs/usage.rst

     In [0]: fulfilled_transfer_tx

-and finally send it to the connected BigchainDB node:
+and finally send it to the connected Planetmint node:

 .. code-block:: python